-4.12.6 Restoration of Head/Facial Structures; Limited Dental Services configuration or functions such as speech, swallowing or chewing but not including cosmetic services to improve on the normal range of conditions.
+4.12.6 Restoration of Head/Facial Structures; Limited Dental Services

+Covered Services are limited to those Services that are Medically Necessary for the purpose of controlling or eliminating infection, controlling or eliminating pain, or restoring facial configuration or functions such as speech, swallowing or chewing but not including cosmetic services to improve on the normal range of conditions.
 Medically Necessary Covered Services include restoration and management of head and facial structures, including teeth, dental implants and bridges, that cannot be replaced with living tissue and that are defective because of trauma, disease or birth or developmental deformities, not including overbite, crossbite, malocclusion or similar developmental irregularities of the teeth or jaw.